uboslinux/ubos-docs/sphinx/users/troubleshooting.rst

 To log into your UBOS device over the network with SSH, you need to have set up the :doc:`UBOS shepherd account <shepherd-staff>` (or some other account).
 While you can log into your UBOS device as root from the console, you cannot log on as root over the network at all.
-This is generally considered good security practice on Lilnux.
+This is generally considered good security practice on Linux.

 My non-English keyboard layout is all screwed up
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^